francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/001-Introducing_the_IBM_Q_Experience.rst

 Coherent Operations program, the Logical Qubits program, the LPS Quantum Characterization Validation & Verification program, and the IBM Research Frontiers Institute.
-The research performed in those programs has contributed to making this IBM Q experience possible.
+The research performed in those programs has contributed to making this IBM Q Experience possible.

 Thank you,